CTET Syllabus 2026 : Download For Paper 1 and Paper 2

 Table of Contents

-CTET Syllabus 2025 Overview
+CTET Syllabus 2026 Pattern Overview

 CTET is organized by the Central Board of Secondary Education (CBSE) and tests the knowledge of the candidates in several teaching-related subjects.